SixArm/vboxmanage-createvm/README.md

 ## Encryption

-Question: Are there performance and/or security advantages to using the VirtualBox Disk Encryption over Ubuntu disk encryption in the VM?
+Question: Are there performance and/or security advantages to using the VirtualBox Disk Encryption over OS disk encryption in the VM?

 Answer: As I understand it, a good point of the VirtualBox encryption is you can easily change your mind, encrypt a VM that isn't or decrypt a VM